Paul Baloff: Formation of Exodus (1981–1983)

-Bonded by Blood and firing (1984–1991)
+Bonded by Blood and firing (1984–1986)

 Exodus recorded their first album Bonded by Blood in the summer of 1984.
 Audio engineering college student Mark Whitaker, who had attended high school with Baloff, oversaw management and record production for the band at the time.
 1984 concert photos from Exodus shows at Aquatic Park's Eastern Front Metal Festival (with Slayer and Suicidal Tendencies) and Ruthie's Inn (with Megadeth and Slayer) were included on the album sleeve inserts.
 Originally titled "A Lesson in Violence", the album was not released until April 1985 amidst creative and business setbacks.

 Shortly after touring for Bonded by Blood, Baloff was fired from the band for "personal and musical differences", although he still had writer credits on their next album, Pleasures of the Flesh.
 He was replaced by Steve "Zetro" Souza, who had previously been the lead vocalist for Legacy, an early incarnation of Testament.
 Baloff went on to form the band Piranha.
 He sang in several bands in the San Francisco Bay area including Piranha, Hirax, and Heathen.
+During his time away from Exodus he lived in Monterey, California where Holt later stated he lived the "vagabond beach life."

-Return to Exodus (1991–2000)
+Return to Exodus (1997–2000)

 After a few dormant years of Exodus' extended hiatus, Baloff briefly reunited with Holt and Hunolt to reform Exodus in 1997.
 They released a live album titled Another Lesson in Violence.
 The group disbanded again shortly after, in part due to a falling out with record label Century Media over the way the live album was promoted, and over an aborted attempt at a live concert video that was filmed but never released due to a financial dispute.